-NOTE 2 - CASH AND INVESTMENTS
+NOTE 3 - CASH AND INVESTMENTS

 The County sponsors an Investment Pool that is managed by the County Treasurer for the purpose of increasing interest earnings through investment activities.
 Cash and investments for most County activities are included in the Investment Pool.
 The respective funds' shares of the total pool are included in the accompanying basic financial statements under the captions "Cash and investments" and "Restricted cash and investments".
-Cash and investments managed separately from the Investment Pool include those of the PFA and SRP.
+Cash and investments" and investments.
+Cash and investments are provided to the PFA and SRP.